Demilade Sonuga's blog

 To make matters even harder for us, there are different constraints that specify what kind of registers must be used, or whether the value should be on the stack or in a specific register.

-In the previous code, there is an assumption that all values are to be in registers, and that all registers are the same but that's not true in reality.
-There are different classes of registers that hold different types of values: integers, floating point numbers, vectors.
+In the previous code, there is an assumption that all values are to be in registers and that all registers are the same, but that's not true in reality.
+There are different classes of registers that hold different types of values: integers, floating point numbers, and vectors.
 And some instructions prefer their operands in a specific register or on the stack.

 A Brief Tour of regalloc2